HustleHat/HustleHat/README.md

 My core focus lies at the intersection of Human–Machine Systems, Decentralized Intelligence, and Quantum Game Sim.

-> Basically, building the future while trying to explain it.
+> Basically, building a future where technology, emotion, and imagination collide.

 Currently working on Posse Studios and writing *“The Rise of Cognitive Frontiers: How Human–AI Interaction, Decentralized Intelligence, and Synthetic Worlds Will Reshape Reality.”*